Second Corps, Army of Tennessee: Atlanta

 The Corps was reorganized again in December when Joseph Johnston took command from the incompetent Braxton Bragg.
 Although he had nothing to be blamed for at Chattanooga, John Breckinridge was relieved of command and replaced by John Bell Hood; who had come from the east with Longstreet's Corps.
 The corps was the same as it was at Chattanooga, except that Bate and his division were traded in for Carter Stevenson's division of the I corps.
 By that time, none of the units originally in the II were still in it.

-The corps fought in all the engagements of the campaign, and at Reasca and New Hope Church they played key roles.
+The corps fought in all the engagements of the campaign, and at Resaca and New Hope Church they played key roles.
 At Kennesaw Mountain, its soldiers disobeyed orders to attack the flanking columns of John Schofield's Army of the Ohio and drove them back in a decisive manner.

 Once Hood took command of the Army, there was another reorganization.
 Stewart took command, but was transferred to the III Corps, then Stevenson took command, then Cheatham, then Stewart again, then Hindman, and finally Stephen D. Lee.
 All of these changes took place within a time span of three months.
 The Corps was heavily engaged at Atlanta and at Ezra Church, where they suffered heavy losses.

 Invasion of Tennessee

 After Atlanta fell to William T. Sherman, Hood went north with his army, but made a few changes.
 In the II corps, easterner S.D.
 Lee was still in command, but his division commanders were different.
 Stevenson was at his usual post, but H.D.
-Clayton took over Stewart's division, the latter taking command of the III corps.
+Clayton took over Stewart's division, the latter taking command of the III Corps.
 Hindman was relieved and in his place was a newly exchanged former prison-of-war, Edward Johnson, an easterner.

 The Corps marched north into Tennessee, but missed the bloodbath at Franklin, and cost Hood the battle.
 Like d'Erlon's I Corps at Ligny and Quatre Bras in the Waterloo campaign, the Corps never advanced on Schofield's rear by seizing his line of retreat on the Cumberland.
 Thus, for the first time in its history, the II Corps cost their commander the battle.
 At Nashville, however, the Corps took the center when they were assaulted by an old nemesis, George Thomas.
 They were pushed back, and the II corps then was transferred to the right flank.
 The starving Confederates fled without much defense, and cost Hood another battle.